Originally published 11/27/2020 and after my recent trip to Japan in 2024, I’ve revisited the post.

-On a very basic level, Kenya Hara sees the color white as a special color.
+Kenya Hara sees white as a special color.
 It’s a color that’s only found in the extremes of life and death.
-In the early stages of life, we see white in milk, eggshells, and the insides of fruits.
-As soon as white appears, it starts losing its whiteness.
+In the early stages of life, we see it in milk and eggshells.
+In the later stages of life, white is found in dead shells and bones.
+As soon as white appears in the world, it starts losing its whiteness.

 “White is delicate and fragile.
 From the moment of its birth it is no longer perfectly white, and when we touch it we pollute it further, though we may not realize it.” - Kenya Hara, “White”